SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Multiple Choice

-Of a list of possible values, Yes or No are marked if the Information Set believes it's value is possible.
-If the value is unknown no answer will be return
+Of a list of possible values, Yes or No are marked if the Information Set believes its value is possible.
+If the value is unknown, no answer will be returned.

 #### YAML
 ```yaml